 This way you will reduce ammonia and nitrates content in the water since red terror cichlid produces a lot of waste and likes digging the bottom substrate all over the tank.

-As for the tank water parameters, the fish is not demanding in this respect – it can dwell at various water parameters.
+As for the tank water parameters, the red terror cichlid is not demanding in this respect – it can dwell at various water parameters.
 However, the following ones will suit the best: temperature 25-28 °C (77-82,4 °F), pH: 6.0 to 7.5, hardness from 4 to 18°dH.

 Red terror cichlid is the same aggressive to its kind, that’s why it is desirable to keep only one adult fish species or a formed fish couple (male and female) in a tank.

-Reproductive females are brighter colored (they maintain their coloring) and they have more aggressive behavior.
+Reproductive red terror cichlid females are brighter colored (they maintain their coloring) and they have more aggressive behavior.
 The males are much larger and as they grow their coloring fades.
-By the age of three years old the fish males have a large nuchal hump on their forehead.
+By the age of three years old the males have a large nuchal hump on their forehead.

-We have to mention that the fish form couples as they grow older when keeping them in a large group.
+We have to mention that the red terror cichlid form couples as they grow older when keeping them in a large group.
 Future partners choose each other themselves and only they know how, after this they maintain the relationship for a long time.

 Moving the juveniles into a nursery tank should be done by means of a wide hose.
 The water should have the same parameters than those in the spawning tank where the juveniles hatched.